+- A. Guidelines for Scoring Discussion

 - 1. Judges must overlook personal opinions and beliefs and score discussion in an unbiased manner.

 - 2. Characteristics of effective discussion include

 - a. completeness of thought

 - b. logical reasoning

 - c. clear statement of speaker's position

 - d. conviction of delivery

 - e. concise and effective statement of discussion.

 - 3. Each time a participant in the presentation discusses any motion, he/she may earn a score.
 However, an individual may never earn more than 80 points in a given presentation.
 Furthermore, no more than 40 points may be earned during one recognition by the chair.
 An individual earning 20 points on each discussion would need to be recognized by the chair four separate times to earn the maximum 80 points.

 - 4. Scoring Discussion:

-Excellent - 31-40 points
+- a.
+Excellent 31-40 points

+- i.
+Excellent discussion would be extremely unusual and would be characterized by a truly stirring delivery and brilliant in terms of information provided and/or suggestions of action offered.

-Good - 21-30 points
+- b.
+Good 21-30 points

+- i.
+Good discussion would be characterized by a presentation that includes a high quality of delivery and all these components:

+- states position clearly

+- provides more than one reason supporting their position

+- tells delegation how to vote